The Ice House (1969 film): Production

 The film's production began in early 1967, with director Stuart E. McGowan wanting blonde bombshell Jayne Mansfield to play Venus De Marco.
 However, after Mansfield's death in an automobile accident in June 1967, filming was postponed.
-Over the next year McGowan offered the role to Mamie Van Doren, Diana Dors and Joi Lansing, all of whom turned down the offer.
-Eventually the role was filled by model-turned-actress Sabrina.
+Over the next year McGowan offered the role to Mamie Van Doren, Diana Dors and Joi Lansing, all of whom turned down the offer.c Eventually the role was filled by model-turned-actress Sabrina.

 Release

 The film had its original United States release in the United States on July 9, 1969 by Orbit Media Group.
 Marden Films gave the film a theatrical release in Canada in 1972.
 The film was released on VHS in the USA by Something Weird Video in 1996 as part of Frank Henenlotter's Sexy Shockers from the Vaults (Vol. 60), and a fully restored director's cut was given a worldwide release in 2008 by Grindhouse Releasing.
-The film is also known as Cold Blood, Crimen on the Rocks (Spain), Love in Cold Blood and The Passion Pit.